John Henry Parker (general): Spanish–American War

 After gaining the Spanish positions on the heights, the Americans prepared for a Spanish counterattack.
 Parker sited two of his Gatling guns near the crest of San Juan Hill.
 A major counterattack by some 600 Spanish infantry troops developed against the positions of the 1st Volunteer Cavalry and 3rd Cavalry on Kettle Hill.
 At a distance of 600 yards, Parker immediately ordered Sgt.
 Green's Gatling—the only gun within shouting distance—to open fire against the Spanish attacking the Americans on Kettle Hill.
 The effect of Sgt.
 Green's Gatling fire was immediate.
 According to the testimony of Spanish officers captured after the action, only 40 of the 600 Spanish troops survived.
-Parker then moved the two guns again to avoid counterbattery fire, where they were used at a range of 2,000 yards to kill and scatter the crew of a Spanish 160mm (6.3-inch) artillery cannon.
+Parker then moved the two guns again to avoid counterbattery fire, where they were used at a range of 2,000 yards to kill and scatter the crew of a Spanish 160 mm (6.3-inch) artillery cannon.
 The contributions of Parker's Gatling Gun Detachment during the Santiago campaign were noted by Col. Roosevelt, who stated: I think Parker deserved rather more credit than any other one man in the entire campaign ... he had the rare good judgment and foresight to see the possibilities of the machine-guns. ...
 He then, by his own exertions, got it to the front and proved that it could do invaluable work on the field of battle, as much in attack as in defence.

 On July 2, 1898, Parker's guns were placed in reserve.
 On the 4th, Parker ordered the three operational Gatlings moved into the battle line.
 The wheels of the gun carriages were removed, and the Gatlings, along with two M1895 Colt–Browning machine guns (a gift from Col. Roosevelt) were placed in breastworks where they could command various sectors of fire.
 The fourth Gatling was repaired and placed in reserve behind the others.
 However, it was soon moved to Fort Canosa, where it was used to fire 6,000 to 7,000 rounds into the city of Santiago during the siege of that city, causing enemy casualties, disrupting communications, and demoralizing the defenders.
 After Parker's exploits became known by the press, he would forever after be referred to as "Gatling Gun" Parker.

 Later career

 As an Army officer, Parker continued to expound his theories on the tactical employment of machine guns, particularly in the offense.
 He was a prolific writer, and contributed numerous articles and treatises to the Infantry Journal and other Army publications.
-Parker was promoted in rank to Captain in 1900 and was transferred to the 28th Infantry Regiment.
+Parker was promoted in rank to captain in 1900 and was transferred to the 28th Infantry Regiment.
 In January 1908 he was assigned the task of developing organizational schedules and training regulations for the U.S. Army's dismounted machine gun companies.